What Explains Gender Gap in Unpaid Household and Care Work in India?: Conclusions

 Several studies have highlighted the gender gap in unpaid work in developed and developing countries.
 Nevertheless, due to lack of nationally representative data in India, only a limited number of studies have examined the gender gap in unpaid household and care work.
 This study using TUS 2019 examines the gap in time spent in unpaid household and care work between women and men in India.

-The results show that women spend disproportionately more time in unpaid household work as compared to men in India.
-For example, on average, a woman spends four hours 40 minutes more than men in unpaid household work (see column 3 in Table 3).
+The results show that women spend disproportionately more time in unpaid work as compared to men in India.
+For example, our results show that after accounting for individual characteristics and household factors, women spend around three hours (173 minutes) more in unpaid household work per day (see column 2 in Table 2).
 The OLS estimates demonstrate that married women devoted more time to unpaid housework and unpaid care work than unmarried women.
 In addition, women's participation in paid work, the presence of additional females in the household, and possession of time-saving infrastructure for cooking, cleaning, and washing clothes are significant predictors of women's time devoted to unpaid household activity.
 Variation in time dedicated to unpaid household work by women with an increase in education and household per capita income is very small.
-Similarly, caste of women has negligible effect on time spent in unpaid work after controlling other relevant covariates in the model.
+Similarly, caste and religion of women has negligible effect on time spent in unpaid work after controlling for other relevant covariates in the model.
 Contrary to expectation, men with an increase in education do not contribute substantially to unpaid household work.
 The SUR results highlight that though women spend around one hour less time in paid work than men, their allocation of time to total (both paid and unpaid) work is higher than that of men.
 In other words, women's higher time allocation to unpaid household and care work leaves them with much lower time available for their non-work activities such as leisure and self-care than men.
-These results align with most of the studies done in developed countries and developing countries \citep{dong2015gender}.
+In the context of China, \cite{dong2015gender} similarly found that in addition to paid work the burden unpaid at home work left women more time poor than men.
 However, it is essential to note that the regression results only bring out the statistical association that cannot be interpreted causally due to potential endogeneity issues.